 Slow Cooker Chicken Bone Broth is soothing and savory.
 It’s packed with nutrition, which can be helpful is you are on a restricted diet for digestive issues like acid reflux (GERD), Celiac Disease, or generally have issues with nutrient absorption.

 optional herbs to throw in; thyme, rosemary, parsley

 Add bones to the bottom of your slow cooker and cover with filtered water.
 Add the apple cider vinegar and let sit for 15 minutes (this helps draw out the nutrients from the bones)

-Add fresh herbs, along with the knob of ginger and turmeric for added digestive benefits.
+Add fresh herbs, along with the knob of ginger and turmeric root.

 Once it’s finished simmering, let it cool and then pour through a fine mesh strainer.
 Season with salt to taste.
 And that’s it!
 Now you can sip it, freeze it, or use it in soups and other recipes!

-If you don’t have a slow cooker or would rather make your bone broth stovetop, simply follow the recipe above using a stockpot.
-Bring contents to a boil and simmer for 12-24 hours.
+If you don’t have a slow cooker or would rather make your bone broth stove top, simply follow the recipe above using a stockpot.
+Bring contents to a boil and simmer.